Fedelaus/personal-holding/readme.md

 # Liam Canetti personal holding page

-This is a project for my personal holdong page.
+This is a project for my personal holding page.

 ## Getting Started